 Take just a few minutes to reflect on the size of your camera and the type of photography you do before plunging into all of the camera tripod reviews.

-If you do have the financial resources to get more than one tripod, go for it.
+If you do have the financial resources to get more than one tripod, it's a smart way to go.
+Perhaps foolishly, I'll admit, I own 9 tripods right now.
 It is great to be able to have the proper equipment to match your situation.

 Above all else, have a blast!
 Keep on shooting.